DavidFB94/gym-tracker/README.md

 ### WhiteNoise

-This project uses the [Whitenoise](https://whitenoise.readthedocs.io/en/latest/) to store static files online, due to the fact that Heroku doesn't persist this type of data.
+This project uses [Whitenoise](https://whitenoise.readthedocs.io/en/latest/) to store static files online, due to the fact that Heroku doesn't persist this type of data.

 To install whitenoise, run the `pip install whitenoise` command.
 Include it in MIDDLEWARE inside settings.py